 In order to minimize the effects of the ongoing coronavirus emergency, the Ottawa County Probate and Juvenile Court issues the following General Orders:

 - The Local Rules of the Court may be temporarily adapted to allow court flexibility as necessary.

-- The Court authorizes the use of audio-visual devices and technologies for all actions and proceedings.
+- The Court authorized the use of audio-visual devices and technologies for all actions and proceedings.

-- The public health emergency may be considered a finding of “just cause” for continuances deemed necessary by the judge and/or the magistrates on a case-by-case basis.
+- The public health emergency may be considered a finding of “just cause” for continuances deemed necessary by the judge and/or the magistrate on a case-by-case basis.

-- The judge and/or magistrates may serve orders by email notification and use video and telephone conferencing.
+- The judge and/or magistrate may serve orders by email notification and use video and telephone conferencing.